School social work: United States

 From the 1940–1960 case work and group work in schools had become an established specialty.
 In 1960, pupil-personnel laws called for a greater emphasis by school social workers on the development of school policies and reforms.
 School social workers were affected by the governmental reforms and education research.
 Like school counselors, social workers were now called upon to address student needs while also addressing the sources of student troubles within the school.
 The school social worker was considered as an expert by then, who could help schools on varying psychosocial issues.

 During the 1970s, school social work gave more emphasis on family, community, collaborative approach with teachers and others school personnel.
-In 1975, the United States passed the Education of All Handicapped Children Act (EAHC, P.L.
+In 1975, the United States passed the Education for All Handicapped Children Act (EAHC, P.L.
 94-142).
 It gave special importance to the role of School social work services.
 The legislation was later renamed as the Individuals with Disabilities Education Act in 1990.
 In the latter part of the 1970s, inflation was rising at an alarming rate and budget cuts threatened the profession of school social work, especially as many social workers were being replaced by other school personnel claiming similar roles.
 The National Association of Social Work (NASW) published a newsletter to bring attention to the issue and get responses from practitioners.
 Through this, NASW conducted research and replicated the findings of others' studies on the roles of school social workers and models of practice, and school social work continued to expand.

 In the 1980s, school social workers were included as "qualified personnel" in many pieces of legislation, especially in the Elementary and Secondary School Improvement Amendments of 1988.
 These led to NASW giving more attention to the profession and more service to meet the needs of the category.
 NASW's active participation in the profession eventually led to a school social worker credential with exams in 1992.
 Since then, there has been a trend of integrative collaborative services.
 In 1994, school social workers were included in American Education Act.
-In July 1994 64 school social workers from across the USA met in Edwardsville, Illinois and formed the School Social Work Association of America.
+In July 1994 64 school social workers from across the USA, and spearheaded by the Midwest School Social Work Council, met in Edwardsville, Illinois and formed the School Social Work Association of America.
 They drafted the first constitution and by-laws for the organization.
 In June 2009, a second national organization incorporated, the American Council for School Social Work, after reviewing the direction of the profession and concluding that a stronger, enhanced national voice would benefit the profession.